pangyangyang1122/Efficient-AoADet/README.md

 This project includes separate implementations tailored for the RADDet and RADIal datasets.

-*   **[Code to be released upon acceptance][Code for RADDet Dataset](https://github.com/pangyangyang1122/Efficient-AoADet-RADDet.git)**: Implementation and instructions for the low-definition RADDet dataset.
+*   **[Code to be released upon acceptance][Model for RADDet Dataset](https://github.com/pangyangyang1122/Efficient-AoADet-RADDet.git)**: Implementation and instructions for the low-definition RADDet dataset.

-*   **[Code to be released upon acceptance][Code for RADIal Dataset](https://github.com/pangyangyang1122/Efficient-AoADet-RADIal.git)**: Implementation and instructions for the high-definition RADIal dataset.
+*   **[Code to be released upon acceptance][Model for RADIal Dataset](https://github.com/pangyangyang1122/Efficient-AoADet-RADIal.git)**: Implementation and instructions for the high-definition RADIal dataset.